Wink of an Eye: Plot

+Kirk returns to Life Support and discovers that Compton is still alive, having also been accelerated, and is willingly working with the Scalosians, having taught the intruding aliens how to operate the Enterprise's systems.
+After Deela's chief scientist Rael incapacitates Kirk with his Scalosian weapon, Compton turns against the Scalosians for harming his captain, only to be knocked back by a physical blow to draw blood; he rapidly ages and dies.
+A worried Scalosian woman named Mira, with whom Compton was selected to mate, is placated by Rael: "another will be secured for you".

-Kirk returns to Life Support and discovers that Compton is still alive, having also been accelerated, and is willingly working with the Scalosians.
-After a confrontation with Deela's chief scientist Rael, Kirk surmises that the unknown device is intended to turn the Enterprise into a cryogenic storage unit.
-He records a message to Spock explaining what he has learned; Deela, confident in her people's success, allows this.
+After a confrontation with Rael, Kirk surmises that the unknown device is intended to turn the Enterprise into a cryogenic storage unit.
+He records a message to Spock explaining what he has learnt; Deela, confident in her people's success, allows this.
 Their plan, she explains, is to use the Enterprise crew to help propagate their species, whose men have been rendered sterile by the same natural disaster that caused their accelerated state.
 After a heated debate on the ethics of this plan, Kirk rushes away and disables the transporter.
 Deela, finding it inoperative, pretends to believe Kirk's claim to be ignorant of the problem.

 Kirk begins to exhibit the sort of docility seen with Compton; however, this is a ruse that allows him to seize Deela's weapon.
-On his way to Life Support, Kirk meets newly accelerated Spock, who has heard Kirk's message and determined the cause of his hyperacceleration was a dose of the polluted Scalosian water.
+On his way to Life Support, Kirk meets newly-accelerated Spock, who has heard Kirk's message and determined the cause of his hyperacceleration was a dose of the polluted Scalosian water.
 The two arrive at Life Support, where Kirk uses the Scalosian weapon to stun Rael and destroy the cryogenic device.

 After transporting Deela and her party back to the planet, Spock reveals that he has brought a possible antidote to the Scalosian water.
 Kirk takes a dose immediately, while Spock takes advantage of his accelerated state to effect repairs on the Enterprise.